kocurvik/rdnet/README.md

 ## Installation

-Create an environment with pytorch and packaged from `requirements.txt`.
+Create an environment with pytorch and packages from `requirements.txt`.

 Install [PoseLib fork with robust radial distortion estimators](https://github.com/kocurvik/PoseLib/tree/rdnet) into the environment:
 ```shell